ismet55555/Logging-For-MATLAB/README.md

 # Logging For MATLAB/Octave
-If you have ever wanted a nice logger for your MATLAB or GNU Octave scripts scripts, this is it!
+If you have ever wanted a nice message logger for your MATLAB or GNU Octave scripts scripts, well my friend, you may be in luck...